Person reviewing natural disaster emergency funding options and financial resources after a crisis

 When Should Disaster Survivors Consider Private Lending?

-Private lenders — including banks, credit unions, and online lenders — become relevant for natural disaster emergency funding when government programs have processing delays, when damage falls below federal threshold amounts, or when survivors need cash faster than any government channel can provide.
+Private lenders become relevant for natural disaster emergency funding when government programs have processing delays, when damage falls below federal threshold amounts, or when survivors need cash faster than any government channel can provide.
+Speed is the main advantage.
+Cost is the main risk.

 Credit unions are frequently the best private option after a disaster.
 Many activate emergency loan programs specifically for members in declared disaster areas, offering rates significantly below standard personal loan rates.
 The National Credit Union Administration (NCUA) encourages credit unions to offer disaster relief loans, and many set rates between 5% and 12% APR for this purpose.